hyperstack-org/hyperstack/DOCS.md

 # <span class="bigfirstletter">H</span>yperloop Operations

 Operations are the engine rooms of Hyperloop; they orchestrate the interactions between Components, external services, Models, and Stores.
-Operations are where your business logic lives.
+Operations provide a tidy place to keep your business logic.

 Operations receive parameters and execute a series of steps.
 They have a simple structure which is not dissimilar to a Component: